wp-plugins/woocommerce-e-conomic-integration/readme.txt

 Stable tag:        1.1
 Version:           1.1

-WooCommerce e-conomic integration synchronizes your WooCommerce Orders, Customers and Products to your e-conomic accounting system. e-conomic invoices can be automatically created.
-This plugin requires the WooCommerce plugin.
+WooCommerce e-conomic integration synchronizes your WooCommerce Orders, Customers and Products to your e-conomic account.
-The INVOICE and PRODUCT sync features require a license purchase from http://wooconomics.com.
-WooCommerce e-conomic integration plugin connects to license server hosted at 'http://onlineforce.net' to check the validity of the license key you type in the settings page.

 == Description ==

 WooCommerce e-conomic integration synchronizes your WooCommerce Orders, Customers and Products to your e-conomic accounting system. e-conomic invoices can be automatically created.
 This plugin requires the WooCommerce plugin.
 The INVOICE and PRODUCT sync features require a license purchase from http://wooconomics.com.
-WooCommerce e-conomic integration plugin connects to license server hosted at 'http://onlineforce.net' to check the validity of the license key you type in the settings page.
+WooCommerce e-conomic integration plugin connects to license server hosted at http://onlineforce.net to check the validity of the license key you type in the settings page.

 = Data export to e-conomic: =